-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for ٠ admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-Total first-time, first-year (freshman) men who applied 4136 Total first-time, first-year (freshman) women who applied 6066 Total first-time, first-year (freshman) men who were admitted 3073 Total first-time, first-year (freshman) women who were admitted 4403 • Total full time, first time, first year (freehman) man who aprolled 400 lotal full-time, first-time, first-year (freshman) men who enrolled 483 Total part-time, first-time, first-year (freshman) men who enrolled 0

-Total full-time, first-time, first-year (freshman) women who enrolled 544 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 4121 Total first-time, first-year (freshman) women who applied 5988 Total first-time, first-year (freshman) men who were admitted 3047 Total first-time, first-year (freshman) women who were admitted 4622 • Total full-time, first-time, first-year (freshman) men who enrolled 493 Total part-time, first-time, first-year (freshman) men who enrolled 0 • Total full-time, first-time, first-year (freshman) women who enrolled 550 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) who applied 10109 Total first-time, first-year (degree-seeking) who were admitted 7669 Total first-time, first-year (degree-seeking) who enrolled 1043